 Estimated nonshopper arrival rates at online bookstores are substantially higher.
-In 2009 the estimated arrival rate at online stores is estimated to be over twenty times the contemporaneous arrival rate at offline stores for standard titles.
-Nonshopper arrival rates are then estimated to have declined by about one half between 2009 and 2012.
-Increased use of online comparison tools following Amazon's incorporation of AbeBooks could be one factor that has reduced nonshopper arrival rates.
-Another factor that might lead to a decline in nonshopper arrival rates on a per-seller basis is that the nonshoppers who are in the market are being divided among a larger number of sellers: the number of listings in the 2012 dataset is 13% larger.
+In 2009 the estimated arrival rate at online stores is estimated to be about twenty times the contemporaneous arrival rate at offline stores for standard titles.
+Nonshopper arrival rates are then estimated to have declined substantially between 2009 and 2012.
+Increased use of online comparison tools following Amazon's incorporation of AbeBooks could be one factor that reduced nonshopper arrival rates.
+Another factor that might contribute to a decline in per-seller nonshopper arrival rates is that the nonshoppers who are in the market are being divided among a larger number of sellers: the number of listings in the 2012 dataset is 13% larger.

 Shopper arrival rates are substantial and appear to have increased substantially between 2009 and 2012.
-The estimates are estimates are that the shopper arrival rate was 5.6 per year in 2009 and 14.9 per year in 2012.
+The estimates are that the shopper arrival rate was 4.4 per year in 2009 and 12.6 per year in 2012.
 The estimated shopper demand function is such that most shoppers who "arrive" will purchase a book from some seller.
 Hence, the parameter estimates can be thought of as saying that the shopper population contributes substantially to aggregate sales totals.
-The estimated price coefficient for the shoppers suggests that consumer choice at this price comparison website is very price sensitive.
+The estimated price coefficient for the shoppers suggests that consumer choice at this price comparison website is fairly price sensitive.

-Note that one way in which the model is rationalizing the upper tail of prices in the online data is by assuming that firms are choosing prices randomly with probability about one-quarter, and that randomly-chosen prices chosen are drawn from a fairly diffuse distribution with a mean of 15.3 and a standard deviation of 11.6 ($\approx 15.25/\sqrt{1.73}$).
-As a result, the model is much more conservative in its estimates of online welfare than it would have been if we forced it to maintain the assumption that all sellers were pricing rationally as in the theoretical model, which would have implied that high-priced firms must have very high arrival rates.
+Note that one way in which the model is rationalizing part of the upper tail of prices in the online data is by assuming that firms are choosing prices randomly with probability 0.28, and that randomly-chosen prices chosen are drawn from a fairly diffuse distribution with a mean of 9.46 and a standard deviation of 7.28 ($\approx 8.46/\sqrt{1.69}$).54 As a result, the model is more conservative in its estimates of online welfare than it would have been if we forced it to maintain the assumption that all sellers were pricing rationally as in the theoretical model, which would have implied that high-priced firms must have very high arrival rates.
 Intuitively, a feature of the data that helps drive the nonrational pricing estimates is the contrast between estimated disappearance rates for high-priced listings and the disappearance rates that would be expected under the arrival rates that are needed to rationalize the prices.